-As always, I only recommend products and services that I have used before, am currently using or where I have first-hand recommendations from fellow digital nomads, so you can be sure it’s good quality.
+As always, I only recommend products and services that I have used before, that I am currently using or where I have first-hand recommendations from fellow digital nomads, so you can be sure it’s good quality.

-Key Features of a Travel Laptop
+Key Features of a Travel Laptops for Remote Work

 You definitely want to go for a laptop with